Autonomous Quantum Error Correction of Spin-Oscillator Hybrid Qubits

-In this work, we propose a novel CV–DV hybrid AutoQEC protocol that effectively suppresses phase noise in both DV and CV systems using a single jump operator.
-We demonstrate that the AutoQEC protocol leads to a biased noise profile in the code space spanned by product states of DV spin states and CV coherent states, exhibiting an exponential–linear tradeoff between logical phase and bit error rates.
-We observe a phase noise suppression comparable to that of the cat qubit, based on which we construct the concatenation of hybrid qubits to achieve fault tolerance against both logical bit and phase errors.
-We further discuss the application of the noise-biased states in quantum metrology, where the proposed AutoQEC dynamics preserves the quantum advantage provided by CV–DV entanglement for a longer time.
+In this Letter, we propose a novel CV–DV hybrid AutoQEC protocol that effectively suppresses phase noise in both DV spin and CV oscillator systems using a single jump operator.
+We demonstrate that the AutoQEC protocol induces a biased noise profile in the code space spanned by product states of spin states and coherent states, where the logical phase-error rate is exponentially suppressed as the coherent-state amplitude increases.
+While this comes at the cost of a linearly increasing bit-error rate, we demonstrate that a concatenation of hybrid qubits effectively suppresses both logical bit and phase errors.
+The noise-biased hybrid states can also be applied to quantum metrology, as the proposed AutoQEC dynamics effectively suppress phase noise, preserving the quantum Fisher information of hybrid entangled states beyond the standard quantum limit.

-We also highlight that the AutoQEC of the hybrid qubit is experimentally feasible with readily accessible elements in the trapped ion system, such as controlled beam-splitter interaction~\cite{PhysRevLett.124.170502, jeon2025multimodebosonicstatetomography}, spin-dependent oscillator displacement~\cite{NIST_iontrap}, and a highly dissipative bath.
-More generally, the CV-DV hybrid construction of AutoQEC can exploit intrinsic DV degrees of freedom, such as the internal atomic levels of trapped ions~\cite{NIST_iontrap} and the artificial atoms of superconducting circuits~\cite{wallraff_strong_2004}, which can be advantageous compared to the CV-only architecture in terms of performance and implementation.
-Our hybrid framework coherently combines the infinite redundancy of the CV system and the access to nonlinear operation from coupling to the DV system, thereby providing a new route toward scalable and hardware-efficient error correction.
+We highlight that our AutoQEC protocol is experimentally feasible with readily accessible elements in the trapped-ion system, such as controlled beam-splitter interaction~\cite{PhysRevLett.124.170502, jeon2025multimodebosonicstatetomography}, spin-dependent oscillator displacement~\cite{NIST_iontrap}, and a highly dissipative bath.
+More generally, the CV--DV hybrid construction of AutoQEC can exploit intrinsic DV degrees of freedom, such as the internal atomic levels of trapped-ions~\cite{NIST_iontrap} and the artificial atoms of superconducting circuits~\cite{wallraff_strong_2004}, which can be advantageous compared to the CV-only architecture in terms of performance and implementation.
+Our hybrid framework coherently combines the infinite redundancy of the CV system with nonlinear operations enabled by coupling to the DV system, creating a distinctive synergy for hardware-efficient error correction.

-\textit{Hybrid qubit.---} The hybrid qubit encodes a single logical qubit into a CV-DV composite system~\cite{PhysRevA.87.022326, andersen_hybrid_2015}:
+\textit{Hybrid qubit.---} The hybrid qubit encodes a single logical qubit into a spin-oscillator composite system~\cite{PhysRevA.87.022326, andersen_hybrid_2015}: